clockworkengineer/MainSpring/readme.md

          }

- Its basically tells the server to pass any requests made using the URL "http://[localhost]/contacts" to what ever service is running on port 8000.
-This would be the contactscgi program which would be run using the command  spawn-fcgi -p 8000 contactscgi (spawn-fcgi may have to be installed in the environment that you are running on).
+ This basically tells the server to pass any requests made using the URL "http://[localhost]/contacts" to what ever service is running on port 8000.
+This could be the contactscgi program which would be run using the command  spawn-fcgi -p 8000 contactscgi (spawn-fcgi may have to be installed in the environment that you are running on).